-Col. Bryan J. Reinhart is vice commander of the 434th Air Refueling Wing, Grissom Air Reserve Base, Ind.
+Col. Bryan J. Reinhart is the interim commander of the 434th Air Refueling Wing, Grissom Air Reserve Base, Ind.
 He commands the largest KC-135R Stratotanker unit in the Air Force Reserve Command.
-The 434th ARW is manned by nearly 1,900 military, civilian and contractor personnel and equipped with two flying squadrons operating 16 aircraft.
+The 434th ARW is manned by more than 2,200 military, civilian and contractor personnel and equipped with two flying squadrons operating 16 aircraft.
 The 434th ARW also has a unique role supporting both the Single Integrated Operational Plan and conventional tanker missions.

 Reinhart received his commission through the Reserve Officer Training Corps in 1986 as a graduate of The Ohio State University, earning a Bachelor of Science degree in business administration.
 He entered navigator training at Mather Air Force Base, Calif., and was assigned as an electronic warfare officer to the 596th Bombardment Heavy Squadron, Barksdale AFB, La.
 In 1990, Reinhart retrained as a KC-135 pilot and transferred to the Air Force Reserve Command.
 Prior to becoming the vice commander of the 434th ARW, he was commander of the 604th Command and Control Squadron, the first-ever AFRC unit that provides and presents forces directly to a combatant command, commander U.S. Strategic Command.
 Reinhart is a command pilot with more than 3,500 flying hours and has deployed in support of Operations Deny Flight, Decisive Endeavor, Joint Endeavor, Deliberate Forge, Noble Eagle and Enduring Freedom.

 1986 Bachelor of Science degree in business administration, The Ohio State University, Ohio.